 Chaverim (2nd & 3rd Grade)

-This is Andi’s 2nd year teaching Rimon (Chaverim 2nd and 3rd Grades) and she loves it!
-She has been involved in the world of Jewish Education for 18 years, as a Preschool Director, Pre-K Teacher and Hebrew School Teacher and was an Art Teacher for 10 years in public school.
+This is Andi’s 3rd year teaching Rimon (Chaverim 2nd and 3rd Grades) and she loves it!
+She has been involved in the world of Jewish Education for 20+ years as a Preschool Director, Pre-K Teacher and Hebrew School Teacher.
+Andi also taught Art for 10 years in public school.
 She enthusiastically combines learning about Judaism with her creative art background, Yoga teacher certification and 28 years of classroom experience.
 Andi, her husband Eric and daughters Arden and Jona have been members of Temple Sholom for 25+ years.

 Olim (4th & 5th) Grade